coffee19850519/single_cell_spatial_image/README.md

 *	The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
 *	The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
 *	The file 'top5_evaluation.csv' records various evaluation metrics corresponding to the predictions.
-*	This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.
+*	This Demo takes 30-35 mins to generate all results on a machine with 64-core CPU.

 ### Predict tissue architecture without annotation
 Run the following command line to generate visuals of gene expression from different embedding parameters and predict tissue architectures with top5 Moran's I. For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)(/ocean/projects/ccr180012p/shared/Demo/S13), the pretrained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)(/ocean/projects/ccr180012p/shared/Demo/model_S13) and put unzip folders 'S13' and 'model_S13' to source code folder.